 Business Case Document

 A Business Case Document is a type of documentation “that explains how the benefits of a project overweigh its costs and why it should be executed”.
-Such a document should include an executive summary and an overview of the project objectives to provide readers with context for what’s being proposed.
+Such a document should include an executive summary and an overview of the project objectives to provide readers with the context for what’s being proposed.
 It should also contain evidence that shows the benefits of the project and specifically how they outweigh the potential drawbacks.
-The purpose of these types of documents is not only to outline the reasoning behind the project proposal, but also to identify opportunities for improvement so that stakeholders have all the necessary information before implementing decisions.
+The purpose of these types of documents is not only to outline the reasoning behind the project proposal but also to identify opportunities for improvement so that stakeholders have all the necessary information before implementing decisions.

-Where a Business Requirements Document explains what the project requires to succeed and what it would accomplish, a Business Case Document seeks to justify the project and show why the requirements would be worth the investment.
+Where a business requirements document explains what the project requires to succeed and what it would accomplish, a business case document seeks to justify the project and show why the requirements would be worth the investment.

-Requirement Specification Document
+Software Requirements Specification Document

-A requirement specification document, or RSD, is a more technical document that focuses on the specific requirements of a system.
-In addition, these documents explain how the project actually works and how it will achieve the intended goal.
-A software engineer uses documentation that creates a design for a project plan and design.
+A software requirements specification document, or SRS, is a more technical document that focuses on a system’s specific requirements.
+In addition, these software documents explain how the project actually works and how it will achieve the intended goal.
+A software engineer uses this documentation to create a design for a project plan.

 System Design Document